rcm68888/lotide/README.md

 ➛ assertObjectsEqual(actual, expected): determines if the two objects are identical

-➛ countLetters(inputString): counts how many occurences of the same letter in a string
+➛ countLetters(inputString): counts the number of occurences of the same letter in a given string

 ➛ countOnly(allItems, itemsToCount): counts the number of times the name in an object occurs

 ➛ eqArrays(actual, expected): checks if two arrays are equal or identical

-➛ eqObjects(object1, object2): takes in two objects and returns true if they are a perfect match or false if not.
+➛ eqObjects(object1, object2): takes in two objects and returns true if they are a perfect match or false if not

 ➛ findKey(object, callback): takes an object and a callback function, calls the function to report the first occurence of a key